 If you need drug rehab, there is usually no way around it.
 Attempting to get sober on your own and maintaining your recovery without the skills and support of others is nearly impossible.
 It is imperative that you look at drug rehab as an investment rather than just another thing tying you to debt.
 That is because drug rehab saves lives, especially the lives of those who need it the most.
 So, do everything you can to make peace with that and go forward with a plan that works for you best.

 - Financing — Many drug rehabs offer financing options, similar to what you might see in colleges.
 You can take out the money you need via a loan and develop a repayment plan.
-This allows you to get started on your treatment as quickly as possible and gives you the opportunity to plan ahead on how to make regular payments.
+This allows you to start your treatment as quickly as possible.
+Also it gives you the opportunity to plan ahead on how to make regular payments.

 - Insurance — Insurance companies have come a long way when it comes to providing coverage for substance use disorder services.
 The Mental Health Parity and Addiction Equity Act of 2008 states that insurance companies must provide the same level of coverage to mental health/substance abuse treatment as it does for medical and surgical purposes.
 Therefore, if you are insured, you can receive coverage.
 Coverage may only be partial and you may need to attend a treatment center within the network to access that coverage, but it can help take down what you owe by a significant amount.
 The leftover tab you receive will need to be paid out-of-pocket, but depending on your coverage, that might not be an outrageous number.
-Calling and speaking with your insurance company is recommended in order for you to know what your plan allows you to do and what it restricts you from.
+You need to call and speak with your insurance company to know what your plan allows you to do and what it restricts you from.

-- Asking for help — As mentioned before, many people who are at the point of needed drug rehab have little to no financial resources.
-If you do not have insurance and you are currently low income or have no money to pay for drug rehab, asking for help can work.
-Of course, asking friends and/or family for money to help pay for your drug rehab might seem like an outrageous request, but many loved ones of a drug addict agree to pay for treatment because of how important it is.
-If you borrow from loved ones, you can work with them to develop your own repayment plan so that you can replace the funds they have taken out to help you get back on your feet.
+- Asking for help — Many people who are at the point of needed drug rehab have little to no financial resources.
+If you don’t have insurance and you are currently low income or have no money to pay for drug rehab, asking for help can work.
+Asking friends or family for money to help pay for your drug rehab might seem like an outrageous request.
+But many loved ones of a drug addict agree to pay for treatment because of how important it is.
+If you borrow from loved ones, you can work with them to develop your own repayment plan.
+You can replace the funds they have taken out to help you get back on your feet.

 - Selling assets — Nothing about addiction is glamorous, despite what you might see in the movies or on TV.
 If you are unable to obtain financing, do not have insurance, and your loved ones are unable to pay for your treatment, you may need to get creative.
 As tough as it will be, consider selling off some of your assets if you can.
 For example, you can sell an unused car, boat, etc. to help pay for the cost of care.
 Getting as creative as possible can help you rake in some cash that you can put towards your recovery.